stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ## Dark mode

 Prefer dark mode?
 If so you can change the *theme* in one of two ways:

 1. Type `theme`, then select `Carbon Gray90` theme
 2. Select the `Settings` icon in the lower right, then select `theme`, then select `Carbon Gray90`.

 ## What is next?

-If you need additional information about Visual Web Terminal, please check the Red Hat Advanced Cluster Management for Kubernetes documentation at https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.0/html/web_console/web-console#visual-web-terminal.
+If you need additional information about Visual Web Terminal, please check the [Red Hat Advanced Cluster Management for Kubernetes documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.0/html/web_console/web-console#visual-web-terminal).

 To learn more about the entire product, see Red Hat Advanced Cluster Management for Kubernetes [product page](https://www.redhat.com/en/technologies/management/advanced-cluster-management).

-We hope you have found a new productivity tool for doing future `kubectl`,  `oc` and `search` commands.
+We hope you have found a new productivity tool for doing future `kubectl`,  `oc`, and `search` commands.
 We are interested in your feedback and experiences.
 If you have questions or comments, please contact us at acm-contact@redhat.com.